-Because of the rising incidence of library theft and mutilation of library materials, libraries are suffering serious losses of books and other library property.
-In order to assure that research materials are available for public use, it is the policy of this state to provide libraries and their employees and himself and state the reason for stopping the person.
+Section II.a.)
+An adult agent or employee of a library who has reasonable grounds to believe that a person committed, was committing, or was attempting to commit the acts described in Section I may stop such person.
+Immediately upon stopping such person the library employee shall identify himself and state the reason for stopping the person.
 If after the initial confrontation with the person under suspicion, the adult agent or library employee has reasonable grounds to believe that at the time stopped the person committed, was committing, or was attempting to commit the crimes set forth in Section I, said employee or agent may detain such person for a time sufficient to summon a peace officer to the library.
 In no case shall the detention be for a period of more than one-half (1/2)hour.
 Said detention must be accomplished in a reasonable manner without unreasonable restraints or excessive force, and may take place only on the premises of the library where the alleged crime occurred.
 Library premises includes the interior of a building, structure, or other enclosure in which a library facility is located, the exterior appurtenances to such building, structure, or other enclosure, and the land on which such building, structure, or other enclosure is located.
 Any person so stopped by an employee or agent of a library shall promptly identify himself by name and address.
 Once placed under detention, such person shall not be required to provide any other information nor shall any written and/or signed statement be elicited from him until a peace officer has taken him into custody.
-The said employee or agent may, however, examine said property which the employee or agent has reasonable grounds to believe was unlawfully taken as set forth in Sections I.b. and/or I.c. or injured or destroyed as set forth in Sections 1.a and/or I.d.
+The said employee or agent may, however, examine said property which the employee or agent has reasonable grounds to believe was unlawfully taken as set forth in Sections I.b and/or I.c. or injured or destroyed as set forth in Sections I.a and/or I.d.
 Should the person detained refuse to surrender the item for examination, a limited and reasonable search may be conducted.
 Only packages, shopping bags, handbags, or other property in the immediate possession of the person detained, but not including any clothing worn by the person, may be searched.